Introduction and Types of Hash Function in Data Structure

-When storing key-value pairs in a hash table, it is necessary to use a hash function to transform the key into an index in the range of 0 to m-1, where m is the size of the hash table.
-The goal of the hash function is to uniformly distribute the keys in this range, meaning that each key should have an equal chance of being mapped to any integer between 0 and m-1.
-This is known as the assumption of uniform hashing.
+When storing key-value pairs in a hash table, we use a hash function to transform the key into an index in the range of 0 to m-1, where m is the size of the hash table.
+Here goal of the hash function is to uniformly distribute the keys in this range i.e. each key should have an equal chance of being mapped to any integer between 0 and m-1.
+This is also known as the assumption of the uniform hashing.

-If the keys are real numbers between 0 and 1, one way to create a hash function is to multiply each key by m and round off to the nearest integer to get an index between 0 and m-1.
+If keys are real numbers between 0 and 1, one way to create a hash function is to multiply each key by m and round off to the nearest integer to get an index between 0 and m-1.
 This hash function can be represented as h(k) = ⌊km⌋.
 However, this approach has a defect because it gives more weight to the most significant bits of the keys while the least significant bits play no role.
+Due to this, there are high chances of collision.
+Think and explore via some examples!

 Consider a scenario where we need to allocate a hash table to hold 2000 keys (n).
 To ensure that we only have to examine an average of 3 elements in an unsuccessful search, we can allocate a hash table of size 701 (m).
-701 was chosen because it is a prime number that is near 2000/3, but not close to any power of 2.
+We have 701 because it is a prime number that is near 2000/3, but not close to any power of 2.

-Imagine that we want to use a hash table to store three-digit telephone area codes (keys) and choose a table size of 100 (m).
-In this case, if the middle digit of the area codes is 0 or 1, the values will be heavily concentrated in the range 0 to 20.
-To disperse the values more evenly, it is better to choose a prime value for m that is not close to 100.
-Similarly, when dealing with IP addresses (which are binary numbers with specific patterns), it's a good idea to use a prime number (not a power of 2) as the table size (m) to ensure that the values are dispersed evenly using modular hashing.
+Suppose we want to use a hash table to store three-digit telephone area codes (keys) and choose a table size 100 (m).
+In this case, if the middle digit of the area codes is 0 or 1, the values of k mod m will be concentrated in the range 0 to 20.
+To disperse the values more evenly, it is better to choose a prime number for table size m that is not close to 100.
+Similarly, when dealing with IP addresses (which are binary numbers with specific patterns), it's a good idea to use a prime number (not a power of 2) as the table size.

-Observation 3: If the size of the table cannot be adjusted easily to be a prime, then the following hash function can be used: h(k) =(k mod p) mod m, where p is a prime, and p > m (p should be sufficiently larger than m to be effective, but it should also be sufficiently smaller than the number of all possible values of keys).
+Observation 3: If the size of the table cannot be adjusted easily to be a prime, we can use this hash function: h(k) =(k mod p) mod m, where p is a prime, and p > m (p should be sufficiently larger than m, but it should be sufficiently smaller than the number of all possible keys).

 Observation 4: Sometimes finding a large list of primes is not easy.
-So another possibility would be the following: at random, select two numbers, a and b, such that a < p, b < p, and let h(k) =((ak + b) mod p) mod m.
-This function is more complicated to compute than the previous one, but it gives a good average performance for all inputs.
+So another possibility would be this: At random, select two numbers, a and b, such that a < p, b < p, and let h(k) =((ak + b) mod p) mod m.
+This function is more complicated to compute, but it gives a good average performance for all inputs.

-Observation 5: As we have already mentioned, no hash function can be suitable for all inputs.
+Observation 5: No hash function can be suitable for all inputs.
 Using primes as described is reasonably safe since most data in practice have no structure related to prime numbers.
 On the other hand, it can be possible in a particular application that one will want to store the results of some experiments made on integers, all of which are of the form c + kp (here, c is some constant).
-In such a scenario, all these keys will have the same hash values if m = p is used.
+In such a scenario, all these keys will have the same hash values if m = p.
 So one idea is to scramble the data one step further, and use a random procedure to select a hash function from a given set of hash functions!

-Most of the hash functions assume that the keys are a set of natural numbers, i.e., N = {0, 1, 2, 3, ....}.
-Thus, if the keys are not natural numbers, we need to find a way to interpret them as natural numbers.
-For example, in the case of a string, we can interpret a string as the sum of the ASCII values of the characters in a string.
-We can also design other methods for converting each string key into a large natural number.
+Most hash functions assume that keys are a set of natural numbers, i.e., N = {0, 1, 2, 3, ....}.
+So, if the keys are not natural numbers, we need to find a way to interpret them as natural numbers.
+For example, in the case of a string, one basic idea is to interpret a string as the sum of the ASCII values of the characters in a string.
+But this idea can create large chances of collision when large number of strings have same sum of the ASCII values of characters.

 int stringHashFunction(String s[], int size, int m)